 At the beginning of the study period in spring 2013, Baffin Bay was experiencing a significant, prolonged drought (Figure 3).
 In early fall 2013, the drought began to lessen and precipitation patterns more in accordance with long-term monthly averages developed.
 By spring 2015, several periods of intense rainfall occurred in the Baffin Bay watershed.
 These conditions reoccurred in spring 2016.
 From summer 2016-summer 2018, average to below average rainfall was observed.
 In fall 2018, several months of above average rainfall were noted, followed by near average conditions through summer 2019.
-From summer 2019-February 2021, below average rainfall was observed again.
+From summer 2019-May 2022, below average rainfall was observed again with the exception of May-June 2021, when brief periods of very heavy rainfall were observed in the region.

 Physical setting - Water temperature varied little between sampling locations.
 A distinct seasonal pattern was observed, with temperatures increasing in late winter-early spring, peaking during summer, and then decreasing in early fall (Figure 4).
 No clear trends in maximum or minimum temperatures were observed in the time series.
-Salinity was very high at the start of the sampling period in May 2013, exceeding 70 at site 5 (upper Alazan) and site 2 (Laguna Salada)
+Salinity was very high at the start of the sampling period in May 2013, exceeding 70 at site 5 (upper Alazan) and site 2 (Laguna Salada) (Figure 5).

-(Figure 5).
 Salinity tended to decrease through the middle of 2015, with the decrease accelerating in spring 2015 as a result of heavy rainfall in the watershed.
 From summer 2015 to summer 2016, salinity gradually increased to the mid-30's at most locations.
-After a brief period of above average rainfall in early-mid 2016 resulted in sharp salinity drops at sites 1 and 5, salinity resumed its increase and was \geq 40 by October 2016.
-Salinity remained \geq 40 until summer 2018, after which rainfall increased and salinities decreased in the bay to <30 through February 2019.
+After a brief period of above average rainfall in early-mid 2016 resulted in sharp salinity drops at sites 1 and 5, salinity resumed its increase and was ≥40 by October 2016.
+Salinity remained ≥ 40 until summer 2018, after which rainfall increased and salinities decreased in the bay to <30 through February 2019.
 During spring 2019, salinity began to increase sharply and reached >40 by September 2019.
-Strong salinity stratification (i.e., higher salinity in bottom waters than surface waters) of the water column was observed only episodically, being most pronounced at tributary sites that were influenced by runoff, especially during 2015-2016 and in late spring 2020 (Figure 6).
+Salinity generally remained in the 30's-40's until June 2022, when a sharp decrease occurred resulting from heavy rainfall in the watershed in May-June.
+Strong salinity stratification (i.e., higher salinity in bottom waters than surface waters) of the water column was observed only episodically, being most pronounced at tributary sites that were influenced by runoff, especially during 2015-2016, in late spring 2020, and in early summer 2022 (Figure 6).